 Represent the Panhellenic Association on University committees, events and/or meetings as requested.

-Report as needed to the National Panhellenic Conference Are Advisor.
+Report as needed to the National Panhellenic Conference Area Advisor.

 Meet with Panhellenic chapter presidents and chapter delegates at least once a semester and with each chapter’s executive council at least once during their term.